Why It Works

 - The acidity of the vinegar-based dressing complements the crunchy, fatty grilled pork belly.

 Kilawin is a Filipino meat- and vinegar-based dish consisting of boiled and/or grilled meats, which can include goat, beef, pork, carabao (water buffalo), and deer or some combination thereof.
-It's characterized by layers of punchy, savory flavors and a the range of textures it can provide, from crunchy and chewy to tender and soft.
+It's characterized by layers of punchy, savory flavors and a range of textures, from crunchy and chewy to tender and soft.
 My version calls for dressing marinated and grilled pork belly, known as inihaw na liempo in Tagalog, in a tangy sauce made with red onion, garlic, and sukang Iloko, a dark-hued vinegar made from sugar cane molasses.

 Traditionally, kilawin incorporates papaít, or bile from the gallbladder of a cow or goat, which lends an astringent note (I’ve left the papaít out in this recipe; the dish shines regardless).
 In certain regions, locals mix in tofu or offal like pork ears, tripe, liver, or heart to add another layer of flavor and other textures.
 The flavor profile of this dish―a combination of umami, sour, and bitter―is a true reflection of the Filipino palate.